ksu-cs-textbooks/cs-zero/content/z-courses/115/syllabus/_index.md

 - Relate Computing Science to a variety of other disciplines and describe how they are interconnected with each other.
 - Apply and use Computing Science tools and techniques to solve real-world problems.
 - Research and learn about new ideas and areas in Computing Science and share those ideas with others, all without direct guidance.
-- Develop a personal understanding of how Computing Science affects his, her, or their own life.
+- Develop a personal understanding of how Computing Science affects his or her own life.
 - Understand many different subject areas within Computing Science and how they are changing our understanding of the field.

 ### Major Course Topics